device42/device42-docs/docs/solution-guides/jira-service-management-assets-integration.md

 ---
-title: Jira Service Management Assets Integration
+title: Jira Service Management Integration
 sidebar_position: 1
 ---

 Jira Service Management Cloud (or JSM Cloud) is a comprehensive service desk solution designed to optimize and elevate IT service management processes in enterprises.
 It offers a wide range of powerful features and tools aimed at expediting incident resolution, managing changes, and handling service requests, resulting in enhanced customer satisfaction and operational efficiency.
+## Device42 for Jira Service Management

+_This section is about [Device42 for JSM](https://marketplace.atlassian.com/apps/1218369/device42-for-jira-service-management) integration.
+Refer to [JSM Assets](#configure-device42-for-jsm-assets-the-settings-tab) section and below for information on using the [Device42 for JSM Assets](https://marketplace.atlassian.com/apps/1229672/device42-for-jira-service-management-assets?hosting=cloud&tab=overview) app._

 JSM Cloud seamlessly integrates with Device42 using the [Device42 for Jira Service Management app available from the Atlassian Marketplace](https://marketplace.atlassian.com/apps/1218369/device42-for-jira-service-management).
 The Device42 JSM app efficiently transmits data and augments JSM Cloud capabilities.